-U.S. President Barack Obama pauses during remarks at a campaign rally in Las Vegas, Nevada September 12, 2012.
+U.S. President Barack Obama during a rally in Las Vegas, Nevada on Sept.
+12, 2012.

 (Photo : Reuters/Kevin Lamarque)

 President Obama's Kansas ballot placement is in jeopardy of being removed by a GOP-controlled State Objections Board after a Manhattan, Kansas man filled an objection against the validity of his citizenship.
 According to USA Today, the board met on Thursday to discuss the complaint but delayed the decision until Monday.

 Three of Kansas' top Republican elected officials are in charge with reviewing the complaint filed by Joe Montgomery, who believes that Obama does not meet the citizenship criteria to be on the ballot, HuffPost Politics reported.
 According to HuffPost Politics, Montgomery states that Obama's father's Kenyan and British citizenship bar him from running for re-election.